 If the counterfeiter sent in twenty fake basketballs, then after twenty sales occur the counterfeiter has no registered inventory left to sell.
 The knock-off basketballs are still in the fulfillment center, because twenty of my clean basketballs were sent to the customers.
 So the counterfeiter takes the profit and leaves.
 Now the Buy Box is mine.
 And I start getting all the sales.
 But all my clean basketballs were used up, so Amazon starts sending whatever basketballs are readily available.
 Customers start receiving those damn cheap knock-off basketballs.
 And my account gets flooded with complains, returns, and bad reviews.
 All because the consumer thinks I'm responsible for this shitty product.

 The next method of solving this only applies if you actually own the product.
 There’s a program by Amazon called Brand Registry, and you’ll need an official trademark before you enroll.
-The program allows you to specifically tell Amazon that you and you alone own this product.
-No one else has the right to sell the product on Amazon’s platform unless you give permission.
-This stops counterfeiters and unwanted, neglectful resellers.
+The program allows you to specifically tell Amazon that you own the rights to this product.
+Now this does not stop other legitimate sellers from selling your product, but it does allow you to easily report counterfeiters when they occur.

 With Brand Registry, you're also the only one who can update the product description page.
 Plus another section known as “From The Manufacturer” becomes available to you, which allows you to provide even more information and images: